Registering Cloudera Hybrid Environments

 Encryption section

-Enable Customer Managed Keys Enable this if you would like to provide a Customer-Managed Key (CMK) to encrypt the environment's disks and databases.
-For more information, refer to Customer managed encryption keys.
+Enable Customer Managed Keys Enable this if you want to provide a Customer-Managed Key (CMK) to encrypt the environment's disks and databases.
+For more information, see Customer managed encryption keys.

 Proxies section